yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 ||mtd4 ||0x90010000 ||0x903f00000 ||Kernel + FS ||

-All we do is change the kernel and filesystem mappings and also align the mtd4 correctly.
+DO NOT CHANGE mtd2 or mtd3, this will brick your router and you will need a JTAG cable to recover it.

-Now we adjust our mtd variables by setting our IP to 10.8.8.1 and telnetting to 10.8.8.8 21 we do
+Now we adjust our mtd variables by setting our IP to 10.8.8.1 and telnetting to 10.8.8.8 but on port 21 (FTP) not port 23 (Telnet)

+We now type the following:

 {{{
 user adam2